Grave 39

 DISCOVERY OF THE BODY

 Why was she going?
 She said there was something not clear.
 She asked me to go and see Mr Vauhgan Philipps (the Chief Constable) for her but I said I could not do that, but that I would go with her.’
-I promised to be ready by ten O’clock on Saturday morning.
-“Did she object to going?
-She didn't make any comment.
-She said she was tired, that her that her head was aching and she was going bed.
-Witness said that about 7.30 a.m. on Saturday she looked out the pantry window and saw her lodger lying in the garden two or three yards away from the house on a grass plot.
+I promised to be ready by ten o’clock on Saturday morning.
+‘Did she object to going?’
+She didn’t make any comment.
+She said she was tired, that her that her head was aching and she was going to bed.
+Witness said that about 7.30am on Saturday she looked out the pantry window and saw her lodger lying in the garden two or three yards away from the house on a grass plot.

 DETECTIVE’S EVIDENCE

 D.S.
-William Marshfield, the City Police, said on June 6th he say the deceased, the day after she reached Bath.
-She then registered as Eva Jablonski, as of French nationality, having been born Havre; she described herself single, and having been born 16th May, 1879.
+William Marshfield, the City Police, said on June 6th he saw the deceased, the day after she reached Bath.
+She then registered as Eva Jablonski, of French nationality, having been born [Le] Havre; she described herself single, and having been born 16 May 1879.
 She had an identification book, which every alien had to carry.
 In this she made no mention of a husband or child.
 Witness saw her two or three times while she was in Bath.

-On Wednesday last he called upon her, and told her had satisfied himself that the particulars given on the 6th June were not correct.
+On Wednesday last he called upon her, and told her had satisfied himself that the particulars given on 6 June were not correct.
 He told her he had been making inquiries as to her nationality, and she made a statement then which witness put in writing.
 It was a long statement.
 Did the Coroner wish him to read it?
-"Oh, no," replied the Coroner.
+‘Oh, no’ replied the Coroner.
 Witness said in this statement deceased said she was born Lodz, and not in France.
-On the Wednesday witness told her she could not to Eastbourne. j The Coroner: Why?
+On the Wednesday witness told her she could not to Eastbourne.

 FALSE STATEMENTS